-RYLA came to District 7170 in the early 1980s, and a week-long conference was held at Golden Valley Sports Camp in Sidney, NY in 1982.
+RYLA came to District 7170 in the early 1980s, and a week-long conference was held at Golden Valley Sports Camp in Sidney, NY in the early years.
 Now it’s based on the SUNY Oneonta College campus in Oneonta.
 This coming summer’s program will be District 7170’s 36th annual program.

-The RYLA Conference in Oneonta this past year had 110 participants.
-In all, 42 of the 44 Rotary clubs in District 7170 provided RYLA scholarships to students.
+The RYLA Conference in Oneonta this past year had 107 participants.
+In all, 41 of the 44 Rotary clubs in District 7170 provided RYLA scholarships to students.
 The cost of tuition and lodging is currently $350 per attendee and is paid by the individual clubs.
-Clubs like Endwell and Norwich send five students.
-Other clubs send fewer students depending on the club’s finances and by the number of high schools served by that particular Rotary club.
+Clubs like Binghamton, Endwell, and Norwich send five students.
+Other clubs send four or fewer students depending on the club’s finances and by the number of high schools served by that particular Rotary Club.

 Most members of the RYLA staff are area high school teachers.
 Many of the guest speakers have direct ties with Rotary.
 Several were former Rotary exchange students.
 One of the most popular speakers is Duke Fisher of Bainbridge who presents a unit on Managing Conflict.
 He starts his presentation by explaining that he reserves the date of his RYLA presentation each year as his way of “paying back” for the Exchange Student opportunity that Rotary gave to him a number of years ago.
 Other presentations are made on such varied topics as school violence, motivation, decision making, and career exploration.
 In addition, the students produce a newspaper, have a public speaking contest, create band and chorus shows, and take such electives as photography, scrapbooking and computers.